 Expat-friendly international health insurance companies operating in South Africa include:

-Dental insurance isn’t usually included on health insurance policies, although it is sometimes possible to add it on for an extra charge.
+Health insurance policies don’t usually include dental insurance, although it is sometimes possible to add it on for an extra charge.

-Generally, dental insurance is paid on a monthly basis through plans offered directly from healthcare providers.
-These usually work on the basis of discounted fees – for example you may get 80% off treatment up to a certain sum, but you’ll often still have to pay any additional costs yourself.
+Generally, you pay dental insurance on a monthly basis through plans offered directly from healthcare providers.
+These usually work on the basis of discounted fees.
+For example you may get 80% off treatment up to a certain sum, but you’ll often still have to pay any additional costs yourself.

-While it’s not legally required, it’s also sensible to take out contents insurance, which will cover your belongings against theft or damage.
+While it’s not legally required, it’s also sensible to take out contents insurance.
+This will cover your belongings against theft or damage.
 Premiums vary significantly depending on the value of your belongings and where you’re living.

-Life insurance in South Africa works similarly to other countries, where you pay a monthly premium to be guaranteed a lump-sum in the event of death (or in some cases serious injury).
+Life insurance in South Africa works similarly to other countries.
+You usually pay a monthly premium to be guaranteed a lump-sum in the event of death (or in some cases serious injury).

 If you’ve got life insurance already in your own country, look into whether you’ll be covered when you move to South Africa.
-Many international companies provide special expat cover, the usefulness of which depends on the cost and whether you’re intending on remaining in South Africa for the foreseeable future.
+Many international companies provide special expat cover.
+The usefulness of this depends on the cost and whether you’re intending on remaining in South Africa for the foreseeable future.

-Domestic animal insurance in South Africa usually covers accidental injuries, illnesses (from minor ones to life threatening ones), operations, hip replacements, and in some cases emergency housing such as kennels or catteries.
+Domestic animal insurance in South Africa usually covers accidental injuries, illnesses and operations.
+In some cases it covers emergency housing such as kennels or catteries.
 Some policies even include coverage for advertising if your pet goes missing.

-Annual check-ups and vaccinations aren’t usually covered by standard plans unless you pay extra, while pre-existing conditions, preventable diseases, hereditary illnesses, pregnancy and behavioural problems also don’t usually make the cut on standard insurance schemes.
+Annual check-ups and vaccinations aren’t usually covered by standard plans unless you pay extra.
+In addition to this, pre-existing conditions, preventable diseases, hereditary illnesses, pregnancy and behavioral problems also don’t usually make the cut on standard insurance schemes.

 Travel insurance in South Africa

-There are dozens of travel insurance companies in South Africa, so it pays to shop around before taking the plunge.
+There are dozens of travel insurance companies in South Africa.
+Because of this, it pays to shop around before taking the plunge.
 Policies are usually very flexible and can be compared online.

-As with elsewhere, travel insurance premiums are affected by several issues, such as your reason for travelling, your age, and any pre-existing conditions.
+As with elsewhere, travel insurance premiums are affected by several issues.
+These can include your reason for travelling, your age, and any pre-existing conditions.

-For example, some companies will charge extra if you’re taking part in any extreme sports or manual labour while you’re away.
-Exclusions can also apply if you’re travelling to less-developed areas in Africa, or if you’re elderly.
+For example, some companies will charge extra if you’re taking part in any extreme sports or manual labor while you’re away.
+Exclusions can also apply if you’re traveling to less-developed areas in Africa, or if you’re elderly.

-You can get single-trip and multi-trip policies, and it’s possible to get a policy to cover your entire family.
-High-end policies will cover you for up to £10m of medical expenses, while even standard options should cover flight cancellations and loss of luggage.
+It’s possible to get a policy to cover your entire family.
+High-end policies will cover you for up to £10 million of medical expenses, while even standard options should cover flight cancellations and loss of luggage.